 Claire Wallace - IT Support Manager

-Schools joining The Fellowship and becoming academies can be reassured that it's not a 'take over' but a 'working together' in the best interest of our customers – the pupils.
+The Education Fellowship is a multi-academy trust, established in December 2012.
+We currently have twelve academies in the Fellowship and are responsible for the education of almost 6500 students.
+Nine of our academies are based in Northamptonshire, two in Wiltshire and one in Maidenhead, Berkshire.
+Schools interested in joining The Fellowship can be reassured that it's not a 'take over' but a 'working together' in the best interest of our customers – the pupils.

-We personalise our approach to each school, reflecting their individualities, culture, history and ambitions.
-We bring specialist skills, expertise and experience to enable our schools to help every child achieve their potential, and to support every member of staff to grow in their role and enjoy their work.
+We personalise our approach to each academy reflecting its individuality, culture, history and ambitions.
+We bring specialist skills, expertise and experience to enable our academies to help every child achieve their potential, and support every member of staff to grow in their role and enjoy their work.

-When a school joins The Fellowship, it does not just become a Fellowship academy, it becomes a co-owner with us in The Fellowship.
+When a school joins The Fellowship, it doesn't just become a Fellowship academy, it becomes a co-owner with us in The Fellowship.

 See a map of where our Academies are located.